Certified simultaneous isotopic approximation of curves via subdivision: Background

 \begin{definition} Let $S$ be a union of boxes from a subdivision and $\gamma_f:[0,1]\rightarrow\cV(f)\cap S$ a curve in the variety of $f$.
-The \emph{extension of $\gamma_f$ without excursions} is denoted $\overline{\gamma}_f$ and is component of $\cV(f)\cap S$ containing $\gamma_f$.
-The \emph{extension of $\gamma_f$ with excursions} is the curve $\widetilde{\gamma}_f$ which is formed by following $\gamma_f$ forward and backwards until either \begin{inparaenum}[(1)] \item the curve becomes a closed loop or \item the curve reaches the first and last intersections of the curve with the boundary of $S$ before passing through a box not in $S$. \end{inparaenum} \end{definition}
+The \emph{extension of $\gamma_f$ without excursions} is denoted by $\overline{\gamma}_f$, and it is the component of $\cV(f)\cap S$ containing $\gamma_f$.
+The \emph{extension of $\gamma_f$ with excursions} is the curve $\widetilde{\gamma}_f$, which is formed by following $\gamma_f$ forward and backwards until either (1) the curve becomes a closed loop or (2) the curve reaches the first and last intersections of the curve with the boundary of $S$ before passing through a box not in $S$.
+See Figure \ref{fig:extensions} for details. \end{definition}

-The extension can be constructed by iteratively adding excursions and curve components at the ends of the path until the curve leaves $S$ and passes through other boxes of the subdivision.
+The extension $\widetilde{\gamma}_f$ can be constructed by iteratively adding excursions and curve components at the ends of the path until the curve leaves $S$ and passes through other boxes of the subdivision.
+The ambient isotopy described above directly leads to the following correctness statements:

+\begin{lemma}[{\citet{PV:2004,PV:2007}}] Let $B$ be a box from the output of the Plantinga and Vegter algorithm and suppose that $\cV(f)$ intersects an edge of $B$ twice.
+Then there is a path in $\cV(f)$ connecting these two points which is a sequence of excursions. \end{lemma}